ALERTua/hass-gaggiuino/README.md

 - PyPi: https://pypi.org/project/gaggiuino_api/
 - Repository: https://github.com/ALERTua/gaggiuino_api

 ### Note: There are not many API Endpoints currently available.
-The current state of this integration covers the initial API endpoints introductd in https://github.com/Zer0-bit/gaggiuino/releases/tag/dev-6655d6d .
+The current state of this integration covers the initial API endpoints introduced in https://github.com/Zer0-bit/gaggiuino/releases/tag/dev-6655d6d.
 Make sure your machine firmware is of at least this tag.

 ## Installation